sepalani/MH3SP/README.md

  - Python 2.7 or Python 3.x

 ## Setup
+**This section is only for people wanting to host a server on a local infrastructure (multiplayer unsupported).
+If you want to join the open beta which supports multiplayer, please check `#open-beta-instructions` on Discord.**

 You can setup the server by following the guide on the [wiki](https://github.com/sepalani/MH3SP/wiki):
  - **Setup page**: the procedure to setup the server.
  - **Troubleshooting page**: common issues and how to solve them.